LinkedIn Recommendation Widget for Websites - Poper

 Bundled with popups, forms, quizzes, more widgets

-Comparison reflects publicly listed pricing and feature documentation as of 2026.
+Comparison reflects external pricing and feature documentation as of 2026.
 LinkedIn closed the consumer recommendation API surface in 2015.
 Every widget in this comparison (including Poper) imports recommendations manually.
 Anyone claiming live LinkedIn recommendation API sync in 2026 is misrepresenting the integration.
 Verify current details on each provider's site.

 Independent strategy advisors, freelance developers, and managing agency partners who shipped Poper on personal brand and team pages.